 Donor C has been involved with your hospital foundation since he was a child.
 He volunteers several hours a week and seems to know every patient and their families by name.
 He is an outspoken advocate for your hospital and its cause, but he doesn’t have the resources to donate a major gift.

-Could you inspire passion in Donor A by asking him to volunteer at your next fundraiser, or perhaps as a consultant on a special project?
+Could you inspire passion in Donor A by asking him to volunteer at your next fundraiser, or perhaps consult on a special project?
 How could you appeal to Donor B’s strong connection with your school’s athletics program?
 Donor C may not be a good major gift candidate, but maybe as a champion of your cause he knows people who are.

 Examine your donor database.
 Look for committed donors who provide great value to your organization over their lifetime.
 Determine if the donor or their families have been recipients of your services.
 Consider their attendance at events, their volunteer record, and if they engage with your organization by subscribing to your marketing material, connect on social media, or participate in fundraising campaigns.